Table of Contents:

 In this section we provide a description of the work performed at each of the World's Space Centers.
 Included are both launch facilities and research & development centers.
 Also provided are a list of the number of orbital launches by site, complete through 1995, and a map showing the location of each launch center.

-This site also includes a chronology of important Rocket & Space Milestones, a Glossary of many rocketry and space-related terms, a WWW Space Links page providing a list of recommended Web sites, and an Bibliography page where I give credit to all sources, both printed and Internet, used in the creation of this Web site.
-Finally, there is a Memorial page in which I pay tribute to the brave astronauts and cosmonauts who gave their lives in the quest to explore space.
+This site also includes a chronology of important Rocket & Space Milestones, a Glossary of many rocketry and space-related terms, and an Bibliography page where I give credit to all sources, both printed and Internet, used in the creation of this Web site.

 The Discussion Forum, provided courtesy of The Space Race, is a good place to talk about space science and technology.
 You can ask questions and learn about rockets, space exploration, or any other related topic; or you can share your knowledge and help others.
 If you wish to engage in a discussion about any of the items found in this Web site, I recommend you visit the forum.
 Although I am happy to correspond via email, the forum will allow more people to contribute to the discussion.